 If a grievance is not resolved through informal or formal means, a complaint can be registered with the state of Missouri and/or the university’s accrediting agency.

-In addition, Missouri Western State University’s accrediting agency, the Higher Learning Commission of the North Central Association of Colleges and Schools, accepts complaints about institutions.
-Visit http://www.ncahlc.org/Information-for-the-Public/complaints.html for instructions to file a formal complaint.
+In addition, Missouri Western State University’s accrediting agency, the Higher Learning Commission, accepts complaints about institutions.
+Visit https://www.hlcommission.org/Student-Resources/complaints.html for instructions to file a formal complaint.
 The commission has established a clear distinction between individual grievances and complaints that appear to involve broad institutional practices.
 When a complaint raises issues regarding the institution’s ongoing ability to meet the HLC’s Criteria of Accreditation, the commission forwards the complaint to the institution and requests a formal response.